-Underlayment is typically available in 100-square-feetrolls and can provide moisture protection, improve sound suppression and eliminate minor subfloor imperfections.
+Underlayment is typically available in 100-square-foot rolls and can provide moisture protection, improve sound suppression and eliminate minor subfloor imperfections.
 Underlayment with a moisture barrier is required when installing laminate over concrete subfloors at or below ground level, as moisture passing through the subfloor can cause your floor to expand, creating issues like cupping, gapping and squeaking.
 Follow the flooring manufacturer’s instructions for moisture protection.

 Underlayment can provide sound suppression through acoustical padding measure by IIC (Impact Insulation Class) and STC (Sound Transmission Class) ratings: The higher the rating, the better the sound absorption.
 These ratings are measured with or without a sound-absorbing acoustical ceiling (skewing the scores higher), so be sure to compare apples to apples.
 Underlayment also has the ability to mask minor subfloor imperfections.
-Imperfections outside the laminate flooring manufacturer’s tolerances for levelness need to be addressed appropriately.
+Larger imperfections outside the flooring manufacturer’s tolerances for levelness need to be addressed appropriately.

 Some laminate floors have acoustical pads already attached to the product.
 Although the attached pad can make installation easier, these pads aren't moisture barriers.